mfthomps/Labtainers/docs/questions.md

 Remove instructor scripts from non-grader machines, less time confused about where I am when debugging.

-Validate boolen strings against entire goals.json, by the time of the evaluation, cannot tell if tokens are defined or not.
+Validate boolean strings against entire goals.json, by the time of the evaluation, cannot tell if tokens are defined or not.

 Shorter form for a goal that is a boolean.

-Error check on redo so that if a image build fails, the continer is not started -- delete the container first?
+Error check on redo so that if a image build fails, the container is not started -- delete the container first?

+Extract timestamps from descrete log files.

+timestamp on checklocal file might differ from that of the prog.stdout file?